An overview of what I am going to build:

 After a few tweaks and checking my code part was ready.

-The site has just a single html page for the view.
-It was the first time I coded a page without the help of Bootstrap framework.
+The site has just a single HTML page for the view.
+It was the first time I coded a page without the help of the Bootstrap framework.
 At the time I did not know how to create a container in the middle so I used a table markup.

 A table really?